 RECEPCIÓN DE OBRA

-Formal acceptance by which the builder officially hands over his work to the client after completion.
+Formal acceptance whereby the builder officially hands over their work to the project owner after completion.

 REFORMA INTEGRAL

-Complete renovation of all aspects of the property.
+Complete renovation affecting all aspects of the property.

 REHABILITACIÓN